kennytv/Maintenance/README.md

 [![Discord](https://img.shields.io/discord/489135856284729384.svg?label=Discord&logo=discord&logoColor=fff)](https://discord.gg/vGCUzHq)
 [![Twitter](https://img.shields.io/twitter/follow/KennyTVN.svg?label=Twitter)](https://twitter.com/KennyTVN)

 Maintenance is probably the most customizable free maintenance plugin for your Minecraft server you can find.
-It runs on Bukkit/Spigot, BungeeCord, Sponge as well as Velocity.
+It runs on Spigot, BungeeCord, Sponge, as well as Velocity.

 Its features include:
 * A custom motd as well as server icon, that will be shown during maintenance